 HOFFMAN: Whether you’re making undergarments or iPhone apps, great entrepreneurs are always on the hunt for the idea that changes everything.
 Sara is no exception.
 For her entire adult life, she’s spent her waking hours hunting for that big idea.

-BLAKELY: Well when I was in my 20s, in college, I I had a visualization that I created for myself that would mean that I had arrived.
-And my visualization was me sitting on the Oprah Winfrey Show because in my mind if I was sitting on her show it means I had done something really right and done something amazing with my life.
+BLAKELY: Well when I was in my twenties, in college, I had a visualization that I created for myself that would mean that I had arrived.
+And my visualization was me sitting on the Oprah Winfrey Show, because in my mind, if I was sitting on her show it means I had done something really right and done something amazing with my life.
 And I had no idea how I was going to get there.

 BLAKELY: And then I called the next 10 years of my life filling in the blanks.
 I was always thinking, “Is this what’s going to get me on the Oprah show?”
-You know I take the LSAT and go to law school because I thought maybe I’d try a famous case and that’s how I end up on Oprah.
-But then I failed the LSAT twice and couldn’t get into law school.
-And then I did stand up comedy for a while and I thought maybe something here is how I end up on Oprah so I was consciously and subconsciously pursuing things that I thought could ultimately get me to that that snapshot that meant success for me.
+You know, I take the LSAT and go to law school, because I thought maybe I’d try a famous case, and that’s how I end up on Oprah.
+But then I failed the LSAT twice, and couldn’t get into law school.
+And then I did stand up comedy for a while, and I thought, “Maybe something here is how I end up on Oprah,” so I was consciously and subconsciously pursuing things that I thought could ultimately get me to that snapshot that meant success for me.

 HOFFMAN: At age 26, she found herself pretty far from the destination she had aimed for.